 This page discusses Acupuncture IVF support.

 Robert has over a decades experience working with patients who have fertility, pregnancy or women’s health concerns and those undergoing IVF treatments.
 Robert incorporates the latest scientific research into his treatments and combines these with traditional, holistic approaches.
 He commonly works with gynaecologists, obstetricians, and reproductive specialists and firmly believes in the integration of medicine, combining the best of East and West, in order to get the best outcome possible.
 Robert completed his clinical internship in the Gynaecology department of Shanghai Shu Guang Hospital and went on to complete further training in natural fertility and IVF support.
-Lachlan McDonald assists Robert is his work with these patients.
+Lachlan McDonald and Alicia Grinter assist Robert in his work with these patients.

 If you are interested in making an appointment with Robert or would simply like to have a chat, please feel free to contact Robert at the clinic on 03 9337 8572 or send him an email at email@example.com.